Use Blackboard Forms for Unit Evaluation

 Start of Term Blackboard Course Checklist

-This checklist outlines good practices and practical steps that can help you ensure your Blackboard course is ready for the start of term.
+This checklist outlines good practices and practical steps that can help you ensure your Blackboard unit course is ready for the start of term.
 You can click on each item to see the rationale and, where needed, links to relevant resources and instructions.

 Why?
 This ensures that all units include the minimum required content, and that their layouts are easy to navigate and consistent across all the units that a student is taking.